mnacamura/nixpkgs-cdda-mods/README.md

 cataclysmDDA.jenkins.latest.curses
 ```

-Older experimental builds are also predefined, up to 60 builds from the latest
+Older experimental builds are also available, up to 60 builds from the latest
 to older.
 Example:

 ```nix